 Lack of Confidence

 Low confidence can show up in many situations, like at work, in social settings, or when trying to reach personal goals.
 For example, you might avoid speaking up or trying new things because you fear failure.
 This lack of confidence can hold you back from growing both personally and professionally, as it prevents you from taking risks and seizing opportunities.
+Check out activities to build self-esteem that can help boost confidence through achievable steps and positive reinforcement.

 Building confidence involves setting small goals and practicing self-compassion.
 Start with achievable tasks that gradually build your confidence.
 Celebrate your successes, no matter how small, and remind yourself that it’s okay to make mistakes along the way.
 Developing a positive and supportive inner dialogue can also boost your confidence.